Files in the top-level directory in any check-in

 These are specifications on a per-variable basis, and used on

-all four sides in the diagonal cells used for labelling.
+all four sides in the diagonal cells used for labeling.

-Factor variables are labelled with the factor names.
+Factor variables are labeled with the factor names.
 Use

 One thing I found is that the list's elements should be at